dashingsoft/pyarmor/docs/usage.rst

 after it is obfuscated, so do whatever you want in your script.
 In this case the :ref:`module pytransform` would be useful.

-But the prefer way is :ref:`using plugin to extend license type`.
+The prefer way is :ref:`using plugin to extend license type`.
 The advantage is that your scripts needn't be changed at all.
-Just write authentication code in a separated script, and inject it in the obfuscated scripts when obfuscating.
+Just write authentication code in a separated script, and inject it in the obfuscated scripts as obfuscating.

 Here are some plugin examples